phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 `
 {{< /highlight >}}

-But it's stripped out from the final output file.
+But the type annotation, `: React.FC<SvgIconProps>` is stripped out from the final output file.

-Initially, I went with this hack:
+Then I went with this hack:

 ```javascript
 componentName.name = 'SvgComponent: React.FC<SvgIconProps>'
 ```

-It works but ultimately I decided to be a good boy and put in some effort until I came up with a less hacky solution:
+This works but it doesn't spark joy...
+Then I decided to put in more effort and I came up with this (more verbose) solution:

 ```javascript
 componentName.typeAnnotation = tsTypeAnnotation(